Awatovi Ruins: European contact

 Awatovi was the first of the Hopi villages to be visited and conquered by the Spanish.
-In the early 16th century AD, Awatovi was one of the largest and most important of the villages.
+In the early 16th century, Awatovi was one of the largest and most important of the villages.
 It had already been in existence for about 450 years.
-The first European visitor, in 1540, was Pedro de Tovar, dispatched by Francisco Vásquez de Coronado to the Hopi villages a week after the capture of Hawikuh.
+The first European visitor, in 1540, was Pedro de Tovar, dispatched by Francisco Vázquez de Coronado to the Hopi villages a week after the capture of Hawikuh.
 A skirmish occurred when de Tovar arrived, but the inhabitants quickly sued for peace and offered presents of cloth, skins, turquoise, and maize.
 The five remaining Hopi pueblos then offered fealty to the King of Spain.

 The Spanish did not visit Hopi again until 1583, when the Antonio de Espejo expedition spent several days at the Hopi villages before turning southwest to the Verde Valley.
 Juan de Oñate, in 1598, found the Hopis ready to capitulate formally to the King of Spain.
 Oñate visited the pueblos again in 1605, and Captain Gerónimo Marquez in 1614, but not until 1629 did the Spanish make any substantial missionary effort among the Hopis.
 This same year the Spanish friars built the mission of San Bernardo de Aguatubi over the main kiva at Awatovi, following the practice of "supremacy" where the church would be built over the most important site of the heathen religion.
 The documentary record indicates abusive behavior by priests at Awatovi in the 1650s.
-In 1656, a young Hopi man by the name of Juan Suñi was sent to Santa Fe as an indentured servant because he impersonated the resident priest at Awatovi, an act believed to have been carried out in the spirit of Hopi clowning.
+In 1656, a young Hopi man by the name of Juan Suñi was sent to Santa Fe as an indentured servant because he impersonated the resident priest, Alonso de Posada, at Awatovi, an act believed to have been carried out in the spirit of Hopi clowning.

 During the Pueblo Revolt, the Hopis razed the church at Awatovi and killed the priests operating at the other Hopi villages.
 The Hopis expected reprisals for participating in the 1680 rebellion, but none came.
 When Diego de Vargas, the reconqueror, arrived in 1692, the Hopis apparently reswore their allegiance to Spain, and he departed without incident.
 Not long afterward, the Spaniards rebuilt the mission of San Bernardo de Aguatubi.

 In 1700, tensions began to grow in the pueblo of Awatovi between the converted Hopis and traditionalists.
 By the end of 1700, the extreme hostility of most Hopis to Christian converts at Awatovi led to the destruction of the pueblo.
 The attackers killed all the men at Awatovi, and scattered the women and children among the other villages.
 The site was never reoccupied.